tombra1984/Tuberculosis-Burden-by-Country-Analysis-Tableau-Project/README.md

 Process

-Download and connect with data in Tableau
+Download and connect with data in Tableau.
-Analize the dataset and identify the different data types present clean the dataset removing null values
+Analize the dataset and identify the different data types present. clean the dataset removing null values.
 Build different visualizations to learn more about the dataset.
 Define questions that would be answered using the features in the dataset.
 Identify trends.